stelligent/config-lint/README.md

     severity: WARNING
 ```

-This could also be done by using the or operation with two different filters:
+This could also be done by using the or operation with two different assertions:

 ```
 Version: 1